 The Duty Supervisor will be available on a 24/7 basis throughout their week on duty.
-Their primary responsibility is to provide support to the WSDO and ensure that actions are completed within the required timescales.
+Their primary responsibility is to provide support to the decision-making made by the Winter Service Duty Officers and ensure that actions are completed within the required timescales.